 By coincidence, I ended up staying in Aurora across from the old Fitzsimons Army Hospital, where my grandmother and father both worked.

-My grandmother Esther was a Red Cross Gray Lady there for twenty-five years, my Aunt Betty advises.
+My grandmother Esther was a Red Cross Gray Lady – a name for a volunteer aide – there for twenty-five years, my Aunt Betty advises.
 I have a few undated photographs of her in that role.

 My father writes in his Autobiography –